 We also have an Ethernet Port on the back for connecting to the Internet.
 If you prefer to go wireless, then the Shield Pro also can connect to WiFi.

 Now that we have gotten over the technical specifications of the Nvidia Shield, let us move right into the User Interface.
-So using the HDMI Cable, we connect the NVIDIA Shield with my Television and plugging in the power brick; we turn on the device for the first time.
+So using the HDMI Cable, we connect the NVIDIA Shield with my Television and plug in the power brick; we turn on the device for the first time.

 The initial start-up menu greets us to sign in to our google account because the Shield is powered by Android 9.0.
 We are also given the option to sign in to our NVIDIA account, which you should have if you use GeForce Experience.
 After signing in to all the accounts, we are greeted by the User Interface.